Every year Citizens UK trains hundreds of people how to turn their anger into action for change through Community Organising.

-We believe that community leaders are trained, not made – which is why we invest so much time and effort into leadership development.
-We also believe that people learn best by doing, which is why our training always focuses on putting the theory and the skills into practice.
+We believe that community leaders are made, not born– which is why we invest so much time and effort into leadership development and training with a focus on putting the theory and skills into practice.

 All our training is delivered by experienced members of the Guild of Community Organisers, which includes the leading practitioners of the craft in the UK, with over a century of experience between them.

 See below five core ways you can access training with Citizens UK:

 Citizens UK training ranges from free weekly sessions, to local, regional and national training.
 Unless otherwise stated, all of our training is currently being delivered online.

 Free weekly online training.
 Learning Thursdays are designed to support Citizens UK leaders and member institutions apply learning from Organising stories, methodology and actions to their own change-making.
 These sessions give leaders a chance to hear about current Citizens UK campaigns and how to get involved, with an emphasis on leadership, institutional and skills development.
 Suitable for a range of experience levels.

 A lot of our training consists of short workshops and one or two day local taster trainings delivered in the community or online.
 If you are part of a Citizens UK member organisation, ask your local Community Organiser for details of taster training courses in your area.

 If you do not have the contact details of your local Community Organiser, contact email@example.com.

 For those who have completed a local taster training we offer our three-day community leadership training which takes place either regionally or online.
 We have two training courses currently on offer within this: 'An introduction to Community Organising', and 'The Five Steps to Social Change'.